peeveen/karaokemanager/README.md

 Currently, one driver exists, for Winamp, the 90s music player for Windows.
 There are currently no drivers for any Linux apps.
 If you know of a useable Linux karaoke app, I'm all ears.

-Anyway, if you want to use the Winamp driver, you should install it first with `pip`.
+Anyway, if you want to use the Winamp driver, you should install it first with `pip install karaokemanagerwinampdriver`.

 - [PyPI link](https://pypi.org/project/karaokemanagerwinampdriver/)
 - [GitHub link](https://github.com/peeveen/karaokemanagerwinampdriver)